On bandwidth selection problems in nonparametric trend estimation under martingale difference errors: Model and notations

-The above criteria can hardly be considered a priori as adapted to the case of dependent errors since they take into account only the variance $\sigma^2$ of the errors and not their overall dependence structure.
-Several authors extended Mallow's criterion to some cases of stationary dependent errors. \cite{YW} and \cite{HG}, among others, generalized Mallow's criteria in (\ref{Mallows}) (but for other purposes than ours) to stationary dependent errors with known covariance matrix $\sigma^2R$ of the vector $(\epsilon_1,\cdots,\epsilon_n)^t$, by
+The above criteria can hardly be considered as adapted to the case of { general} dependent errors since they take into account only the variance $\sigma^2$ of the errors and not their overall dependence structure.
+Several authors extended Mallows' criterion to some cases of stationary dependent errors. \cite{YW} and \cite{HG}, among others, generalized Mallows' criteria in (\ref{Mallows}) (but for other purposes than ours) to stationary dependent errors with known covariance matrix $\sigma^2R$ of the vector $(\epsilon_1,\cdots,\epsilon_n)^t$, by

 which is linked to the average squared error $T_n(h)$ due to the following relation,

 where